-Medically Necessary Inpatient Care for the period of time determined by the Attending Physician, and the Member, to be Medically Necessary following a mastectomy.
+Medically Necessary Inpatient Care for the period of time determined by the attending Physician and the Member, to be Medically Necessary following a mastectomy.

 Prior Authorization is required for Inpatient Care.
-Please refer to the section entitled Utilization Management.
+Please refer to the section entitled Utilization Management for information regarding Prior Authorization requirements.